 There wasn’t always a breath of fresh air on Earth.
 Methane and nitrogen choked any potential life in Earth’s early atmosphere.
 But this doesn’t mean that life didn’t exist.

 The key to their existence was that they didn’t need oxygen to survive.
-As a byproduct, they released oxygen which was toxic for them.
+As a byproduct, these anaerobic organisms released oxygen which was toxic for them.

-As oxygen filled the oceans then the atmosphere, this event was the great oxygenation event.
+Eventually, oxygen filled the oceans.
+Then, it made it all the way to the atmosphere.
+This event was the great oxygenation event.
 This paved the way for aerobic organisms to carry the torch.